We tried to be professional about it making our own raspberry Pi Case. But that’s lame. So you get to see us screw up

 China Pi Cases.

 To which if I wanted a basic boy Raspberry Pi to quickly assemble and tear apart again then great.
-Yes, this piece of crap acrylic cases that you buy from China will be just fine.
+Yes, this piece of crap acrylic case that you buy from China will be just fine.
 But it doesn’t fit my needs and here’s why.

 - Space – Everyone wants to go as small and thin as possible resulting in you choking your Pi.

 - Clean – We attempt to go a little clean by not having slots all over the place for cameras, LCD, and so on.
 Perhaps it will suck down the road when we need to hook up a camera.
 But we’ll cross that road when we need it.

-- Stable – A lot of the shit cases out there rely on force-fitting the plastics together or side-mounting screws to give its rigidity.
+- Stable – A lot of the shit cases out there rely on force-fitting the plastics together or side-mounting screws to give their rigidity.
 In some cases, the Pi board simply floats around inside which sucks.

 So what is a lowly blogger like me going to do?!?!
 Design my own of course.
 I wanted a case that can handle DC-DC power conversion so I can just use a 12v Barrel Plug.
 As I explained in my previous blogs dealing with Pi’s.
 A lot of problems with lock-ups stem from a terrible power supply and an even worse power cable.
 But having a DC-DC regulator this close to the Pi.
 There’s no room for error.
 Also, 12v power supplies seem to be the most abundant thing we can find in the world so why not?